 Overview:

-The buzz cut is a military-inspired haircut that’s ultra-short and uniform all over the head.
-It’s one of the easiest styles to maintain.
+The buzz cut is a military cut that‘s extremely short and even all across the head.
+It‘s one of the simplest styles to style.

 Best For: Oval and square face shapes

-Styling Tip: Use a bit of matte-finish styling cream for texture if you want variation in length.
+Styling Tip: Add a touch of matte-finish styling cream for texture if you desire variation in length.

 Crew Cut